The beginners guide to SEO and PPC marketing in 2020

 SEO stands for Search Engine Optimisation.
 But what does that actually mean?!
 It is the process of developing and enhancing a websites visibility within search engines like Google and Bing.
 When people want answers, they most likely search the internet, right?
 When they do, search engines will crawl the internet and return an ordered list of websites that are most relevant to the user’s query.
 This list is ordered by how the websites returned each display themselves to the search engines: this is where SEO comes in.

-SEO Optimisation is the process of improving a website’s visibility, helping it increase ranking when users look up specific words or phrases online, meaning it has become an essential part of any successful marketing strategy.
+SEO Optimisation is the process of improving a website’s visibility, helping it increase ranking when users look up specific words or phrases online, meaning it has become an essential part of any successful marketing strategy improving organic search making your website and product or service accessible to more people.

 Why SEO is now essential